CARBONOZ-RENEWABLES/carbonoz_solarautopilotV1/README.md

-# Carbonoz SolarAutopilot
+# CARBONOZ SolarAutopilot

-## Home Assistant Add-on: Carbonoz SolarAutopilot
+## Home Assistant Add-on: CARBONOZ SolarAutopilot

-Carbonoz SolarAutopilot is a powerful add-on for Home Assistant that provides a live Solar dashboard and MQTT inverter control.
-It allows you to monitor and manage your solar power system efficiently.
+CARBONOZ Solar Autopilot is the dashboard of your choice for every day use of your Hybrid Solar system.
+We offer easy to use data logging, analytics, CO2 avoidance and powerful export features.
+Solar Autopilot is your first line of defence against overconsuming devices, drowning batteries and cloudy days.
+Manage easy to setup templates, automations and alerts by setting up event triggers.
+Solar Autopilot is available via Home Assistant Add-On Store so you can still benefit from the many other Home Assistant IoT integrations, features and automations available.

 ![Supports aarch64 Architecture][aarch64-shield]
 ![Supports amd64 Architecture][amd64-shield]